WORKING WITH DG ECHO AS AN NGO PARTNER | 2021 - 2027

 THE WORLDWIDE DECISION (WWD)

-- natural disasters and man-made humanitarian crises
+- disasters (natural hazards) and human-induced humanitarian crises

 - large scale emergency or a sudden onset